Newton's method for nonlinear mappings into vector bundles: Preliminaries

-Consider a \emph{vector bundle} $p:\E \rightarrow \M$.
-Its \textit{projection} $p$ is a smooth surjective map, which assigns to $e\in \E$ its base point $y=p(e)$ in the \textit{base manifold} $\M$ \cite[III §1]{Lang}.
+Consider a \emph{vector bundle} $p:\E \rightarrow \M$, which will be assumed to be of class $C^1$, unless otherwise noted.
+Its \textit{projection} $p$ is a surjective $C^1$-map, which assigns to $e\in \E$ its base point $y=p(e)$ in the \textit{base manifold} $\M$ \cite[III §1]{Lang}.
 The \emph{total space} $\E$ is a manifold with special structure: for each $y\in \M$ the preimage $E_y:=p^{-1}(y)$ is a Banachable space (i.e. a complete topological vector space whose topology is induced by some norm, rendering $E_y$ complete), called \textit{fibre} over $y$.
 The zero element in $E_y$ is denoted by $0_y$.
 A mapping $v : \M \to \E$, such that $p(v(y))=y$ for all $y\in \M$ is called \textit{section} of $\E$.
 The set of all sections is denoted by $\Gamma(\E)$.
 The most prominent example for a vector bundle is the tangent bundle $\pi: T\X\to \X$ of a manifold $\X$ with fibres $T_x\X$.
 A section of $T\X$ is called a \textit{vector field}.

 Vector bundles can be described via general local charts, but usually, \emph{local trivializations} are used instead, which reflect their structure better.
 For a Banach space $(\mathbb E,\|\cdot\|_{\mathbb E})$ and an open set $U \subset \M$, a local trivialization is a diffeomorphism $\tau : p^{-1}(U) \to U \times \mathbb E$, such that $\tau_y:=\tau|_{E_y} \in L(E_y,\mathbb E)$ is a linear isomorphism.
 Thus, any element of $e\in \E$ can be represented as a pair $(y,e_\tau)\in \M\times \mathbb E$ with $y=p(e)$ and $e_\tau$ depending on the trivialization.
 For two trivializations $\tau $ and $\tilde \tau$ around $y\in\M$ we can define smooth transition mappings $A : y \mapsto \tilde \tau_y\tau_y^{-1}$ with $A(y) \in L(\mathbb E,\mathbb E)$, and obtain $e_{\tilde \tau} = A(y)e_\tau$.
-If $\phi : U \to \mathbb M$ is a chart of $\M$, then we can construct a \emph{vector bundle chart}:
+If $\phi : U \to \mathbb Y$ is a chart of $\M$, then we can construct a \emph{vector bundle chart}:

 which retains the linear structure of the fibres.
 Vice versa, the second component of a vector bundle chart yields a local trivialization.